xibosignage/xibo-manual/source/en/displays_commands.md

 Commands also provide easy access to functionality such as RS232, Android Intents, etc.

 ## Configuring a command
+Commands are configured in 2 steps:

+  1. Create the Command
+  2. Configure the Command string per Display Profile

+This allows a generic command to be created which can be used in a schedule, executed via XMR or used in a Layout.
+The command can be used **across different types of players** as the command string is created in the Display Settings Profile.

+For example, imagine a mixed network of Windows and Android players and a command called "Reboot".
+The command string for reboot on windows is `shutdown /r now`, on android it is `reboot`.

+The same can also be useful with a non-mixed network - imagine a network of Windows players with different monitors connected over HDMI/RS232.
+A single command called "Monitor On" can be created and the different brands of monitor can be represented by different display settings profiles, and each can have a different command string to turn the monitor on/off.

-Commands are initially created on the **Commands** page in the CMS.
+Step 1 is done on the **Commands** page.

 ![Commands](img/displays_commands_page.png)

 The usual CMS functionality to add/edit and delete commands is provided.

-All commands are then presented on the Display Profile Edit form under the Commands tab:
+Step 2 is done on the Display Profile Edit form under the Commands tab:

 ![Display Profile Edit Commands Tab](img/displayprofile_commands_tab.png)